saharshnag/credit-card-analysis/README.md

 	💳 Divorced customers show highest default rate (~30%).
 	📉 Only 10% of customers are high-risk, but they account for 60% of defaults.
 	💸 Avg payment ratio = 10% of bill → revolving credit behavior.
+	🏆 Premium customers identified by RFM account for highest monetary value with recent engagement, ideal for retention.
+	⚠️ At Risk customers show poor recency, low frequency, low monetary — target for re-engagement or credit risk alerts.

 📖 Project Process & Technical Walkthrough